Goldsmiths' PhD by Publication is designed for academics with an existing portfolio of published work addressing a central research question

 Written thesis (15,000-30,000 words) and viva voce.

-You should have a first class undergraduate degree and/or a higher level degree in a relevant subject and/or appropriate experience.
-You will also require a body of work not more than 10 years old in a relevant field, which will form the basis for your thesis.
+You should have a first class undergraduate degree and/or a higher level degree in a relevant subject, and/or appropriate experience.
+You will also need a body of work not more than 10 years old in a relevant field, which will form the basis for your thesis.

-Please be aware, that you can only study full with a Tier 4 visa, so unfortunately you will be unable to study this part-time programme if you need a student visa.
+Please be aware, that you can only study full-time with a Tier 4 visa, so unfortunately you will be unable to study this part-time programme if you need a student visa.